Hubert Mathanzima Mweli

 Dr Neo Lekgotla laga Ramoupi, Senior Lecturer at Wits School of Education South Africa

-Dr Neo Lekgotla laga Ramoupi, PhD. is a South African, American Council of Learned Society–African Humanities Programme Post-Doctoral Fellow: 2016–2017 and Senior Researcher in the Directorate of Monitoring, Evaluation & Advice at the Council on Higher Education in South Africa (CHE).
+Dr Neo Lekgotla laga Ramoupi, PhD. is a South African, American Council of Learned Society–African Humanities Programme Post-Doctoral Fellow: 2016–2017 and WAS Senior Researcher in the Directorate of Monitoring, Evaluation & Advice at the Council on Higher Education in South Africa (CHE) from 2012 – 2017.

 CEO and Co-Founder, Motsoaledi & West